 - The notice provision is almost certainly violated.
 "As soon as practicable" doesn't typically extend two years.

-- The suit-limitation provision (1 year) is past.
-Even if the carrier accepted notice, you can't sue them after the suit deadline.
+- The carrier's reporting deadline (~1 year) is past.
+Even if the carrier accepted late notice, the claim starts on shaky ground.

-Practical answer: a 2+ year delay is usually past the deadline.
+Practical answer: a 2+ year delay is usually past the carrier's reporting deadline.
+Lawsuits against the carrier may remain available up to 3 years post-loss for modern policies, but the claim has to survive the carrier-reporting obstacle first.
 There are exceptions — fraudulent concealment by the carrier, equitable tolling for specific reasons — but they're rare and require an attorney.

 If you're in the gray zone (10–18 months after a storm), file as quickly as you can with a documented inspection.
 If you're past 24 months, talk to a Colorado-licensed insurance attorney before assuming there's still a path.